jdkwak1994/inspiring_women_data_analysis/README.md

-# Inspiring Women Data Analysis Project
+# Inspiring Women Data Analysis
 The purpose of this project is to create a dynamic, user-interactive dashboard showcasing inspiring women from around the world through the means of the world map, graphs, and other visually pleasing tools.

 ### Dataset Sources: